-Over the last 19 years, Jeremy Young has managed trial strategy development and graphics production for some of the country’s highest-stakes trials.
+Over the last 21 years, Jeremy Young has managed trial strategy development and graphics production for some of the country’s highest-stakes trials.
 He has collaborated with trial teams on over 300 matters in every litigation area.

 Jeremy led efforts on two closely watched trials: FedEx’s defense of a $1.6 billion criminal drug conspiracy case, which was abruptly dismissed shortly after opening statements, and the largest ever auditing negligence case to reach trial, where our clients sought to recover $5.5 billion, plus punitive damages, and received a settlement shortly after resting their case.
 Recent successes include complete jury verdicts in favor of our clients in an IP dispute over non-invasive prenatal testing technology, yielding one of the top damages awards of the year, and a contract dispute concerning the construction of a twin tower 400-foot skyscraper complex.